sanctum-black/guided-projects/data-science/exploratory-data-analysis/exploratory-data-analysis-2.md

 plt.close()
 ```

+##### **Output**

+FIGURE04

+*Figure 4.
+Graphical Representation of our Decision Tree*

 ### 7. Random Forest
-Random Forest is an ensemble learning method for classification, regression and other methods.
+**Random Forest** is an ensemble learning method for classification, regression and other methods.
 It works by constructing a multitude of decision trees at training time; the output of the random forest is the class selected by most trees.

 #### 7.1 Mathematical intuition overview
 The training algorithm for random forests applies a generalization of **bagging**.